thtrieu/darkflow/README.md

 There are three ways to get started with darkflow.

 1. Just build the Cython extensions in place.
+NOTE: If installing this way you will have to use `./flow` instead of `flow` as darkflow is not installed globally.
     ```
     python3 setup.py build_ext --inplace
     ```

-2. Let pip install darkflow in dev mode (globally accessible but changes to the code immediately take effect)
+2. Let pip install darkflow globally in dev mode (globally accessible but changes to the code immediately take effect)
     ```
     pip install -e .
     ```